pauldmccarthy/fsleyes/userdoc/plugins.rst

 default.
 However, third-party plugins are automatically made available when a layout from the same library is loaded.

-1Third-party plugins can also be made visible by default if you start FSLeyes with the ``--showAllPlugins`` command-line option.
+Third-party plugins can also be made visible by default if you start FSLeyes with the ``--showAllPlugins`` command-line option.
 You can permanently apply this option by adding it to your :ref:`default command-line arguments
 <command_line_default_arguments>`.